solidjs/solid/documentation/api.md

 Registers an error handler method that executes when child context errors.
 Only nearest context error handlers execute.
 Rethrow to trigger up the line.

+### `createRoot(disposer => <code>)`

+Creates a new non-tracked context that doesn't auto-dispose.
+All Solid code should be wrapped in one of these top level as they ensure that all memory/computations are freed up.
 ### `createMutable(initValue): state`

 Creates a new mutable State proxy object.
 State only triggers update on values changing.
 Tracking is done by intercepting property access and automatically tracks deep nesting via proxy.